ghostintranslation/drone/README.md

         - LEDs indicate the presence of each voice

     Shape
-        - From sine to filtered resonant noise
+        - From sine to resonant noise

 Inputs:
     A,B,C,D